ChanlChanl

 // {"owner": "Team", "task": "Review new pricing tiers", "deadline": "next week"}]

-A few things to notice.
-The examples establish the JSON schema implicitly — the model picks up field names, null handling, and how to normalize deadlines without you writing a single line of specification.
-Choose examples that cover edge cases (like the null deadline) and your few-shot prompt becomes a spec by demonstration.
+Notice what the examples teach implicitly: the JSON schema, field names, null handling for missing deadlines, how to normalize vague time references.
+You didn't write a specification — you demonstrated one.
+Choose examples that cover edge cases (like that null deadline) and your few-shot prompt becomes a spec by demonstration.

 typescript